Cutting down capital gains tax on real estate sales

-One good way to mitigate tax on a real estate sale is to defer RRSP contributions or deductions in anticipation of a large income inclusion from the sale of real estate.
+One good way to mitigate tax on a real estate sale is to defer registered retirement savings plan (RRSP) contributions or deductions in anticipation of a large income inclusion from the sale of real estate, especially if your tax bracket will be much higher in the year of sale.
 Or, if you’re like most people and have plenty of accumulated RRSP room, real estate proceeds provide plenty of cash to make RRSP contributions.
 Keep in mind that net rental income creates RRSP room, so even a retiree can accumulate RRSP room to be used against a sale (though they or their spouse must be 71 or younger to contribute).

 You mentioned, Dennis, an exemption on capital gains for commercial real estate.
 To clarify, there is a capital gains tax exemption for real estate used by a taxpayer to earn income from a business, but rental real estate does not qualify as a “business.”
 A better example might be a widget maker who sells a warehouse to buy a larger warehouse to build their widgets.

 The U.S. has a capital gains exemption for “like-kind exchanges” that I won’t go into here, but the exemption can exclude a rental property from U.S. taxation if the proceeds are reinvested into another rental property, subject to conditions.